timjogorman/RicherEventDescription/guidelines.md

 Here, obviously, the Doctime is the publication time.

-- \textit{UPDATE: *Saturday, February 20, 2010 at 3:34 PM*:
-According to Broomfield county sheriffs, the victim of the shooting has died at St. Joseph Hospital.
+- UPDATE: *Saturday, February 20, 2010 at 3:34 PM*: According to Broomfield county sheriffs, the victim of the shooting has died at St. Joseph Hospital.

 Here, *Saturday, February 20, 2010 at 3:34 PM* would be considered